by-student-2017/lammps_education_metal_win/potentials/meam/MEAM92/readme.txt

 In the paper by Vella et al. (2015), ibar = 0 is used in the Baskes formula.
 Since the cooperation of Baskes et al. is clearly stated in the acknowledgements, the parameters here are set to ibar = 0.
 The other unknown parameters (rc and dr) are also set to rc = 4.0 and dr = 0.1, following the same rule.
 #-----------------------------------------------------------
 # Single crystal (Application: the elastic behavior, simple defect properties, and the surface properties, except bcc metals in open structure.)
+# If it doesn't work, delete all elements except the ones you need in library.meam.
 pair_style meam
 pair_coeff * * library.meam Fe Fe.meam Fe
 #-----------------------------------------------------------